Emergency Chiropractic Care

 The information below is not a substitute for an exam and recommendations by a health professional, but may help you reduce pain and further injury until you are able to be seen.

 During an acute (new) attack of back or neck pain, Drs.
-Ashlee and Emmanuel Kamara at Lifecare Chiropractic & Wellness recommends the following:
+Ashlee and Emmanuel Kamara at Lifecare Chiropractic & Wellness recommend the following:

 Schedule an appointment at Lifecare Chiropractic & Wellness, where Dr's.
 Ashlee & Emmanuel Kamara will perform a detailed history & thorough examination.
 In acute situations, we will make every attempt to see you as soon as possible.
 Spinal adjustments restore proper motion and function in the spinal joints, reducing inflammation, pain and increasing range of motion and nervous system function.